How to Find Relief Inside and Outside the Classroom

 It's no wonder that teacher stress is such a concern.
 Stress leads to burnout—which can lead to the loss of some excellent teachers!

 As teachers, we’re taught to make the students, the school, the lessons our priority.
 But your happiness and well-being are important, too.
-After all, you’re doing one of the most important jobs in the world.
+After all, you're the one influencing and impacting students 180 days a year!
 So, make sure sometimes YOU come first.
 You’ve earned it!

 Be sure to help out your fellow teachers by leaving a comment below with your own ideas for stressing less!